 How we work

-CTIL uses a lean local-to-global innovation strategy to first quickly and iteratively learn, test, and validate solutions with local communities.
-Then we work with broader community stakeholders to bring solutions to a global scale.
-We do this through:
+In this way, we are acting as a national, state and local catalyst to enable accelerated actions and progress towards long-term impact.
+Our strategy is to quickly and iteratively learn, test, and validate solutions with local communities, then work with broader community stakeholders to bring solutions to a global scale.

-- Using data-driven tools for understanding disaster risk and resilience
+Using data-driven tools for understanding disaster risk and resilience

-- Improving the technology available to first responders
+Improving the technology available to first responders

-- Promoting digital resilience—that is, using technology in a way that is robust, secure, private, and under our control
+Promoting digital resilience—that is, using technology in a way that is robust, secure, private, and under our control